zaqifathis/BIMserver-doc/Visual-query-language.md

 This page explains a visual query language.
-This will not necessarily become a real way of quering BIM models, for now it serves as tool to develop/explain the new query language.
+This will not necessarily become a real way of quering BIM models.
+For now it serves as tool to develop/explain a potential new query language.

 # Current considerations
 - Remove the "Root" node, if you consider all the blocks with no input's as starting points, there is no need to have a "Root" node.
+- The condition blocks (gray blocks) seem to use a text-based expression, this is just a simplification.
+The actual query model will represent these with more building blocks such as "Equal", "Literal" etc...

 # Examples